-10

-Carve-out Transactions

-Christoph Vonlanthen and Oliver Triebold1

-Introduction

 The key defining feature, and source of complexity, of a carve-out transaction is that it involves the separation of a business integrated in the operations of the seller.
 Carve-out transactions can take the form of a disposal of subsidiaries, divisions or assets.
 In the public markets, it can be the spin-off or split-off of business units.

 At a strategic level, companies turn to a carve-out in an effort to focus on their core assets, improve their value proposition, become operationally more agile or simply raise cash to shore up their balance sheet.
-Historically, carve-out transactions have accounted for a healthy percentage of deal flow, with bursts of activity in the wake of market upheavals.
-It is therefore not surprising that volumes have been spurred in the recent past by geopolitical events, supply chain disruptions and dislocation in the markets.
+Historically, carve-out transactions have accounted for a healthy percentage of deal activity, with bursts of activity in the wake of market upheavals.
+It is therefore not surprising that volumes have been spurred in the recent past by the pandemic, supply chain disruptions and geopolitical events.
 In this chapter, we review a range of challenges that the parties need to anticipate and navigate when considering these complex transactions.

-1 Christoph Vonlanthen and Oliver Triebold are partners at Schellenberg Wittmer Ltd.